dir21/arches-docs/docs/developing/advanced/two-factor-authentication.rst

     User Profile showing two-factor authentication status.

+To set up two-factor authentication the user should click the Edit button on their User Profile page.

-From User Profile Edit page, Users can send an email to their registered email address containing instructions and a link to set up two-factor authentication.
+From the User Profile Edit page, Users can click the link 'Click here to update Two-Factor Authentication settings via email' to send an email to their registered email address containing instructions and a link to set up two-factor authentication.

 .. figure:: ../../images/two-factor-authentication-send-email-from-profile.png
     :width: 100%